What is RF Circulator & What is RF isolator?

 Typical use of a circulator: a common antenna for transmitting and receiving signals

-What is a radio frequency isolator?
+What is RF isolator?

-A radio frequency isolator, also known as a unidirectional device, is a device that transmits electromagnetic waves in a unidirectional manner.
+The RF isolator, also known as a unidirectional device, is a device that transmits electromagnetic waves in a unidirectional manner.
 When the electromagnetic wave is transmitted in a forward direction, it can feed all the power to the antenna, causing significant attenuation of the reflected waves from the antenna.
 This unidirectional transmission characteristic can be used to isolate the impact of antenna changes on the signal source.
 Structurally speaking, connecting a load to any port of the circulator is called an isolator.

 Isolators are typically used for protecting devices.
 In RF power amplifiers in the communication field, they mainly protect the power amplifier tube and are placed at the end of the power amplifier tube.